 "Should I retake the MCAT?" may seem like a question with easy answers, but as with most aspects of medical school admissions, the answer can be complicated.
 While many and the US have clear MCAT score cutoffs, the decision to retake the MCAT is never a simple one.

-In this blog, we'll help you make an informed choice on whether you should retake the MCAT or whether you should try .
+In this article, we'll help you make an informed decision about whether you should retake the test or try to .
 If you decide to continue with plans to retake the MCAT, read on to find tips to improve your study and prep strategies leading up to it.